 Countries that ban vaping product sales or use

 In some nations, vaping is completely illegal, including both sales and possession.
 Prohibition is most common in Asia, the Middle East, and South America.
-Australia has a bizarre prescription-only model for vaping products, and unauthorized importation can result in huge fines.
+Australia has a bizarre pharmacy-only sales model for vaping products, and unauthorized importation can result in huge fines and even jail time.
 In Japan, nicotine vaping products are illegal, but heated tobacco products like IQOS are completely legal and widely used.

 This isn’t meant as a definitive legal guide for traveling vapers.
 If you’re visiting an unfamiliar country you should first check with an up-to-date official source like your country’s state department, or the travel bureau of the country you’re visiting.